barretron/fez.github.io/docs.md

 that seems like a pretty uncommon use case.
 If you do need to define a relationship like that, it would be great for you to submit your use case in a bug report!.

+<a name="stages"></a>
+### Stages

+We have already seen stages.
+A stage is defined simply by a function with the
+signature:

+    function(rule) { ... }

+Think of a stage as a self-contained set of rules.
+Only one stage can execute at a time.
+Once a stage is completely finished, the next stage is evaluated, its build graph created, and files transformed.
+We can chain stages with `rule.use`.

+<a name="imperative"></a>
+### Imperative Mode

+    This section describes how imperative mode will behave.
+It isn't implemented yet.

+Fez is opinionated about how build specs should be defined.
+You need to know or be able to derive with the help of the `rule` functions your entire dependency tree at the beginning of the build.
+Dynamic outputs, i.e from tools which output different files based on the source, or randomly, are a no-no. Usually the preferable option is to only offer a subset of these tools which do have predictable outputs.
+However, in some cases this isn't possible or acceptable, and in these cases *imperative mode* comes in handy.

+Think of imperative mode as a way to step away from Fez's core philosophy for a moment, take care of messy business, then step back into the world of static dependency graphs.
+Imperative mode is stage-wide, meaning that a given stage is either imperative or not, and cannot be both.
+To engage imperative mode, use the `rule.imp` function (which will probably be renamed).
+For example:

+    function(rule) {
+      var done = rule.imp();

+      //do work

+      done();
+    }

+The return value of `rule.imp` is a function which is called to let Fez know that the stage is finished.
+This function can be ignored, and a promise can be returned from the stage function instead.
+Note that rule.imp() will fail if any other `rule` functions have already been called, and no `rule` functions can be called after `rule.imp`.
+Imperative mode is mutually exclusive within a stage with build graph mode.

 <a name="ops"></a>
 Operations